esrkkn/shrugman/README.md

 First solo project via Vanilla JavaScript

-Guess the Book title or Movie name, or die!
+Guess the Book title or Movie name with only 10 guess, or lose it.